Loading…

 • The gift must be a true gift with no repayment.
 The donor signs a gift letter and the lender verifies the money reached your account.

-• Gift funds are not the same as down payment assistance -- a gift comes from a person or organization, while a DPA program like Nevada Worker Advantage has its own rules.
+• Gift funds are not the same as down payment assistance — a gift comes from a person or organization, while a DPA program like Nevada Worker Advantage has its own rules and must be run through a lender approved for that program.

 In short: